mohanvamsinadhakula/EmbeddedSystems_Linux_ViTextEditor.md/README.md

-hi# What is an Embedded System?
+# What is an Embedded System?

 An **Embedded System** is a specialized computer system designed to perform a dedicated function or set of functions within a larger mechanical or electrical system.
 Unlike general-purpose computers, embedded systems are optimized for specific tasks, offering better performance, reliability, and efficiency for their intended use.